tastytea/hashboot/README.md

 # Install
-* Make hashboot.sh executable
+* Make hashboot executable
-* Place hashboot.sh anywhere in $PATH
+* Place hashboot anywhere in $PATH
 * Install the appropriate init script
 * If applicable, copy kernel-hook to /etc/kernel/post{inst,rm}.d/zzz-hashboot (make sure it is called after all other hooks)